interactua-con-el-api-de-ewelink-desde-net-con-ewelinknet

 await ewelink.GetDevices();

-The devices become the following classes.
+The devices are converted into the following classes.

 • SwitchDevice